 (c) The owner or operator of a GDF must comply with the testing requirements specified in section (1) of this rule.

 (3) Conduct of performance tests.
-Performance tests must be conducted under such conditions as DEQ specifies to the owner or operator of a GDF based on representative performance (i.e., performance based on normal operating conditions) of the affected source.
-Upon request, the owner or operator of a GDF must make available to DEQ such records as may be necessary to determine the conditions of performance tests.
+Performance tests must be conducted under such conditions as DEQ and the EPA Administrator specifies to the owner or operator of a GDF based on representative performance (i.e., performance based on normal operating conditions) of the affected source.
+Upon request, the owner or operator of a GDF must make available to DEQ and the EPA Administrator such records as may be necessary to determine the conditions of performance tests.

 (4) Owners and operators of gasoline cargo tanks subject to the provisions of Table 3 of OAR 340-244-0242 must conduct annual certification testing according to the vapor tightness testing requirements found in 40 CFR 63.11092(f).